The women’s matches will be 3 courts of doubles. The men’s matches will be 1 court of singles and 2 courts of doubles.

 Matches will use regular ad-deuce scoring.

 If a match on a court splits sets, the default is to play the 3rd set as a match tie breaker (the 1st team to 10 points, win by 2 points) in lieu of playing out the 3rd set.
 But, if all players agree after the split to play a full third set, this can also be an option.
 This may be desired when first two sets were played quickly and/or lighting is not an issue.
+Please consider the conditions and safety of all players when opting to play a full third set.

 Tie-breaks, for sets or matches, will be played in Coman format where players switch ends of the court after 1 and then every 4 points.